Osamakahen/aggregator-integration/README.md

 npm test -- src/aggregators/__tests__/uniswap.test.ts
 ```

+## Deployment

+The project is configured for deployment on Vercel:

+1. Push to main branch triggers automatic deployment
+2. Environment variables are managed through Vercel dashboard
+3. Preview deployments for pull requests
+4. Production deployments for main branch

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+For support, please open an issue in the GitHub repository or contact the development team.